Scroll to content Shapes

 Sharon Geva

-I have a son in Year 3 and a daughter in Year 1.
-In the past two years, I have got to know the school community, and was inspired by the diversity of backgrounds, professions, and interests among the children's parents.
+I have a son and a daughter in the school.
+As a parent in the school, I got to know the school community, and was inspired by the diversity of backgrounds, professions, and interests among the children's parents.
 I’m particularly interested in issues related to diversity and inclusion in school day-to-day activities.

 I am a neuroscientist, interested in language and memory.
-I worked with adults and children for many years, studying literacy, language development, and language disorders.
+I work with adults and children, studying literacy, language development, and language disorders.
 Both personally and professionally I have a deep interest in child development and education.

 • Ofsted